 - Eating at a restaurant that offers more than the recommended serving size

-It’s essential to drink enough water throughout the day, as that can make you feel less hungry and more awake.
+It’s essential to drink enough water throughout the day to make you feel less hungry and more awake.
 Eating healthy foods, including fibrous foods, will contribute to healthy digestion.
 Finally, avoid eating out whenever possible.
 You’ll save money and eat better.

 2. Sleep and Relaxation